-Our long term debt includes annual leave of \$50 thousand.
+Our long term debt includes annual leave of \$49 thousand.
 We present more detail about our long term liabilities in Note 6 to the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS Our elected and appointed officials and citizens consider many factors when setting the District's budget and tax rates.
 One of the most important factors affecting the budget is our unpredictable nature of claims and sales tax collections.
-Approximately, 97% of total revenues are claims and sales tax.
-We have a budget deficit planned for year 2012 due to the need to replace an older ambulance.
-This Capital Outlay expense and others are planned and reoccurring in nature from year to year.
+Approximately, 85% of total revenues are claims and sales tax.
+The change in fiscal year ended December 31, 2013 is expected to have reduction in other revenue and in capital outlay.